-[Editors note: This article was originally published by Professor Acram Taji, but it was removed during a site restructure nearly 3 years ago.
-After numerous requests for people to put it back up online I have decided to publish it here because I think it is very valuable information.
-A snapshot of the original is available on Archive.org here]
+[Editors note: This very popular article was originally published by Professor Acram Taji, but it was removed during a UNE site restructure in the mid-late 2000s.
+After numerous requests from people to put it back up online, I have decided to publish it here because I think it is very valuable information.
+A snapshot of the original is available on Archive.org here

 Plant Tissue Culture for Home Gardeners